KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

 KeyboardKit extends Apple's native APIs and provides you with a lot more functionality.
 It lets you mimic the native iOS keyboard and tweak its style and behavior, or create completely custom keyboards.

-KeyboardKit also has a ``SystemKeyboard`` view that mimics the native iOS keyboard and can be customized & styled to great extent.
-Many of the tools and views in the SDK are used by the system keyboard.
+KeyboardKit also has a ``KeyboardView`` view that mimics the native iOS keyboard.
+It can be customized and styled to great extent, and be customized with any views you like.

 👑 [KeyboardKit Pro][Pro] unlocks a lot of essential Pro features.
 Information about Pro features can be found at the end of this article.